-The following are considered when evaluating a student's satisfactory academic progress:
+The following are considered when evaluating a student's SAP:

-- Grades of A, B, C, or D are considered attempted and earned hours. - Withdrawals (W), Incompletes (I), Failures (F), No Credit (NC), and In Progress (IP) grades are considered attempted but not earned. - Audited courses are included in the attempted hours but not in the total of hours earned. - Remedial courses are included in the calculation of both attempted and earned hours. - Transfer credits are included in the calculation of both attempted and earned hours and the cumulative GPA. - Repeated courses and courses for which the student has been granted Academic Renewal are included in the calculation of both attempted and earned hours.
+- Grades of A, B, C or D are considered attempted and earned hours. - W, I, F, NC, and IP grades are considered attempted but not earned hours. - Audited courses are considered attempted but not earned hours. - Remedial courses are included in the calculation of both attempted and earned hours. - The federal government does not exempt hours included in Academic Renewal.
+Therefore, these hours are included as attempted hours in calculation of the completion rate and the maximum time requirements.